Eoin Griffin: Connacht

-Griffin first played professionally for the Irish provincial team Connacht, based in his hometown of Galway.
-Griffin was first called into the squad against Olympus Madrid.
+Griffin first played professionally for the Irish provincial team Connacht, based in his hometown of Galway and was first called into the squad against Olympus Madrid.
 Griffin scored a try on his first competitive start for the province in their defeat to the Llanelli Scarlets on 25 April 2010.
 He played seven times in 2010–11 Celtic League, scoring one try, and made an appearance in the 2010–11 European Challenge Cup against Bayonne.
 Griffin was also man of the match in Connacht's 26–22 win over Samoa on 9 November 2010.

 In March 2011, it was announced that Griffin had signed a two-year deal with the province and would be part of the first team squad for the coming season.
 Connacht played in the Heineken Cup for the first time in the 2011–12 competition, with Griffin playing in three of the province's six games.
 He started in the away match with Harlequins, the home match with Toulouse and the away match against Gloucester.
 He also made 11 starts and four substitute appearances in that year's league.

 In the following season, Griffin continued to be a regular part of the first team, making 16 appearances in the 2012–13 league, starting all but one of these games.
 Connacht featured in the top European competition again that season, with Griffin playing four times in the 2012–13 Heineken Cup.
 In the 2013–14 season, he played 19 times in the league and four times in the Heineken Cup.
 Following rumours that would join Munster, it was announced in February 2014 that Griffin had signed for English Premiership side London Irish and would leave at the end of the season.
 He made a total of 71 appearances in his first spell with Connacht.

 London Irish

 After three senior seasons with Connacht, Griffin joined London Irish on a two-year contract in summer 2014.
 He made his first appearance on 19 October 2014 when he started against Italian side Rovigo Delta in the 2014–15 Challenge Cup, and scored a try on his debut as Irish won 70–14.
 He made his Premiership debut on 15 November 2014 against Sale Sharks.
 Griffin made a total of 12 Premiership appearances and five Challenge Cup appearances in his first season.
 He also started in all four of London Irish's games in the 2014–15 Anglo-Welsh Cup.

-In his second season, Griffin struggled for gametime due to injury.
+In his second season, Griffin struggled for game time due to injury.
 He appeared in three games in the 2015–16 Premiership, but did not feature in the Anglo-Welsh or Challenge Cups.
 At the end of the season, London Irish were relegated to the Championship.
 Griffin left the club at the conclusion of his contract, having played 24 times for the side in his two seasons.